Forage, dry, and use rose hips for tea

-Blessed with a delicate fruity taste and rich in vitamins A, B and C, Rose-hips can be used to make an assortment of products including jellies, syrups, teas, wine and even cosmetics.
-Both the fruit and the seeds are edible but you should not eat rose-hips whole due to irritating hairs which are found inside the berries.
-These hairs must be removed either by filtering during the cooking process.
+Blessed with a delicate fruity taste and rich in vitamins A, B and C, Rose-hips can be used to make all kind of things.
+Jellies, syrups, teas, wine and even cosmetics.
+Both the fruit and the seeds are edible but you shouldn’t eat rose hips whole because they have irritating hairs inside.
+Don’t worry though, you can filter them out either before or after the drying process.